 You’ll want to snag these tricks for your own remodel

 You may think there’s only so much you can do to make a bathroom look different or be more efficient.
 After all, it’s a space that always has the same, standard features: a sink, a bathtub/shower, and a toilet.
 We’re here to tell you: that’s absolutely not the case.
-In the many projects our renovators share with us every day, there’s always an innovative idea or clever trick we wish we’d thought of ourselves!
+In the many projects our renovators share with us every day, there’s always an innovative idea or a new mix of materials we wish we’d thought of ourselves!
 Ahead, seven such ideas to inspire your own bathroom remodel.

 1. Extend floor tile to the base of the wall